Avista (AVA)

 Heather Rosentrater, President and Chief Executive Officer

-Heather Rosentrater began her career at Avista in 1996 as a student engineering technician for Avista Labs, a fuel cell subsidiary that was later sold and became ReliOn.
-In 1999, she joined Avista Corp. as an electrical engineer, advancing through various leadership roles in both the electric and natural gas businesses.
-She managed departments and projects in electric transmission and distribution, system operations, natural gas supply, and business process improvement.
-Rosentrater was named Vice President of Energy Delivery in 2015, Senior Vice President of Energy Delivery and Shared Services in 2019, and Senior Vice President and Chief Operating Officer in August 2022.
-She became President and COO on October 1, 2023, and assumed the role of President and Chief Executive Officer on January 1, 2025, becoming the first woman CEO in the company's history.
-She also serves as the Board chair of Alaska Electric Light and Power Company.
+Heather Rosentrater became the first female President and CEO of Avista Corp. in October 2023.
+Her career at Avista began in 1996 as a student engineering technician for Avista Labs, a fuel cell subsidiary that was later sold.
+In 1999, she joined Avista Corp. as an electrical engineer, advancing through various leadership roles in electric and natural gas businesses, including Vice President of Energy Delivery (2015), Senior Vice President of Energy Delivery and Shared Services (2019), and Senior Vice President and Chief Operating Officer (2022).
+Rosentrater is a registered Professional Engineer and holds a Bachelor of Science degree in Electrical Engineering from Gonzaga University.

 AI Analysis | Feedback